willsofts/cloranc/README.md

 | ROCKET_HOST | this point to rocket chat server url |
 | ROCKET_WEBSOCKET | this point to web socket rocket chat server url |

+(In case of using CSP, try to allow rocket host and rocket websocket too)

 ## How to work with SignalR notification
 1. change setting on `config/default.json` to enable and configure to SignalR notification server with `META_INFO` attribute. ex.